kubevirt/kubevirt-tutorial/labs/lab6/lab6.md

 Wait for a minute for the vm to actually launch

 Now that the Virtual Machine has been started, check the status.
-Note the `running` status has been changed to *True*
+Note how the value in the `running` column has been changed to *True*

 ```
 oc get vms